RayKrause/Module_14_Algo_Trading/README.md

 ![Decorative image.](Images/image1.png)

 The initial time frame looked at a 3 month period.

 ![Decorative image.](Images/image1b.png)

 In step 4 we used the `SVC` classifier model from SKLearn's support vector machine (SVM) learning method to fit the training data and make predictions based on the testing data.
-Review the predictions.

 ![Decorative image.](Images/image2.png)

 In step 5 we review the classification report associated with the `SVC` model predictions.
-The original classification report shows that the model should be useful with a weighted average of 77 and very high recall and precision in longing and shorting respectively.
+The original classification report shows that the model should be useful with a weighted average of 77 and very high recall and precision in long and short.
 While the numbers seem good the performance of this strategy is not desirable as it underperforms.

 ![Decorative image.](Images/image3.png)

 In step 6 we create a predictions DataFrame that contains columns for “Predicted” values, “Actual Returns”, and “Strategy Returns”.